Glossary and Orientation Guide

 Exit Agency

 The felt sense that you can leave, pause, or stop without coercion.
+It increases safety and preserves desire.

 Parallel Possibility Holding